-- (G) identify and explain the use of anecdote. - (11) Composition: listening, speaking, reading, writing, and thinking using multiple texts--writing process.
+- (G) explain the purpose of hyperbole, stereotyping, and anecdote. - (11) Composition: listening, speaking, reading, writing, and thinking using multiple texts--writing process.
 The student uses the writing process recursively to compose multiple texts that are legible and uses appropriate conventions.
-The student is expected to: - (A) plan a first draft by selecting a genre for a particular topic, purpose, and audience using a range of strategies such as brainstorming, freewriting, and mapping; - (B) develop drafts into a focused, structured, and coherent piece of writing by: - (i) organizing with purposeful structure, including an introduction, transitions, and a conclusion; and - (ii) developing an engaging idea with relevant details; - (C) revise drafts to improve sentence structure and word choice by adding, deleting, combining, and rearranging ideas for coherence and clarity; - (D) edit drafts using standard English conventions, including: - (i) complete simple and compound sentences with subject-verb agreement and avoidance of splices, run-ons, and fragments; - (ii) past tense of irregular verbs; - (iii) singular, plural, common, and proper nouns; - (iv) adjectives, including their comparative and superlative forms; - (v) adverbs that convey frequency and adverbs that convey degree; - (vi) prepositions and prepositional phrases; - (vii) pronouns, including reflexive; - (viii) coordinating conjunctions to form compound subjects, predicates, and sentences; - (ix) capitalization of historical periods, events, and documents; titles of books; stories and essays; and languages, races, and nationalities; - (x) punctuation marks, including apostrophes in possessives, commas in compound sentences, and quotation marks in dialogue; and - (xi) correct spelling of words with grade-appropriate orthographic patterns and rules and high-frequency words; and - (E) publish written work for appropriate audiences.
+The student is expected to: - (A) plan a first draft by selecting a genre for a particular topic, purpose, and audience using a range of strategies such as brainstorming, freewriting, and mapping; - (B) develop drafts into a focused, structured, and coherent piece of writing by: - (i) organizing with purposeful structure, including an introduction, transitions, and a conclusion; and - (ii) developing an engaging idea reflecting depth of thought with specific facts and details; - (C) revise drafts to improve sentence structure and word choice by adding, deleting, combining, and rearranging ideas for coherence and clarity; - (D) edit drafts using standard English conventions, including: - (i) complete simple and compound sentences with subject-verb agreement and avoidance of splices, run-ons, and fragments; - (ii) past tense of irregular verbs; - (iii) collective nouns; - (iv) adjectives, including their comparative and superlative forms;

+- (v) conjunctive adverbs; - (vi) prepositions and prepositional phrases and their influence on subject-verb agreement; - (vii) pronouns, including indefinite; - (viii) subordinating conjunctions to form complex sentences; - (ix) capitalization of abbreviations, initials, acronyms, and organizations; - (x) italics and underlining for titles and emphasis and punctuation marks, including quotation marks in dialogue and commas in compound and complex sentences; and - (xi) correct spelling of words with grade-appropriate orthographic patterns and rules and high-frequency words; and - (E) publish written work for appropriate audiences.

-Grade 4 Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Lesson Plans and Blackline Masters); Grade 4 Student Resource Handbook
+Grade 5 Mentor Passage Cards and Practice Passage Cards; Grade 5 Teacher Guide (Lesson Plans and Blackline Masters); Grade 5 Student Resource Handbook

-- (12) Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
+- (12) Composition: listening, speaking, reading, writing, and thinking using multiple texts-genres.
 The student uses genre characteristics and craft to compose multiple texts that are meaningful.
-The student is expected to: - (A) compose literary texts such as personal narratives and poetry using genre characteristics and craft;
+The student is expected to: - (A) compose literary texts such as personal narratives, fiction, and poetry using genre characteristics and craft;

-Grade 4 Teacher Guide (Narrative Lesson Plans and Blackline Masters pp. 77-100); Grade 4 Student Resource Handbook
+Grade 5 Teacher Guide (Narrative Lesson Plans and Blackline Masters pp. 77-100); Grade 5 Student Resource Handbook